Yes, it can in certain circumstances – and IG will continue to price a market that turns negative.

 It depends on which oil contract you hold.

-IG Bank's oil futures simply track the price of underlying oil futures, and we wrap a spread around it.
-This means that if the price of an oil future was negative, the IG Bank price would also be negative.
+IG's oil futures simply track the price of underlying oil futures, and we wrap a spread around it.
+This means that if the price of an oil future was negative, the IG price would also be negative.

-For example, if a June expiry future goes negative, IG Bank’s June expiry future on the same market would also go negative.
+For example, if a June expiry future goes negative, IG’s June expiry future on the same market would also go negative.

 Spot (or undated) contracts